Effective Approximation to Complex Algebraic Numbers by Algebraic Numbers of Bounded Degree: Discussion

 Let $r, s$ be positive integers and assume that $r$ is not a perfect square.
 Let $a, b$ be positive integers such that \beq a^2 - r b^2 = 1, \eeq and set

 Since

 the polynomial $P_{a, b} (X)$ has a root $\alpha_{a, b}$ such that

 Since \eqref{pell} has infinitely many integer solutions, we conclude that the Liouville inequality \eqref{liouvC} is best possible (up to the numerical constant) for the quartic number $\sqrt{r} + \rmi \sqrt{s}$ and $n=2$.
 More generally, \cite[Corollary 2.4]{BuEv09} states that, when $n=2$, \eqref{liouvC} is best possible for the complex non-real algebraic number $\xi$ of degree $\ge 4$ if and only if $\xi$ has degree $4$ and $1, \xi + \overline{\xi}, \xi \cdot \overline{\xi}$ are linearly dependent over $\Q$.
-Thus Theorem \ref{thw2} improves the Liouville inequality for all totally complex algebraic numbers where it is possible to improve \eqref{liouvC}.
+As pointed out to us by the referee, the latter condition is equivalent to saying that $\Q(\xi)$ is a quartic CM-field; see Lemma \ref{CM} below.
+Thus Theorem \ref{thw2} improves the Liouville inequality for all totally complex algebraic numbers where it is possible to improve \eqref{liouvC} with $n=2$.

 For the case $n=4$, again there are situations where \eqref{liouvC} is best possible.
 Indeed, by \cite[Corollary 2.4 and Proposition 10.3]{BuEv09}, when $n=4$, the Liouville inequality \eqref{liouvC} is best possible (up to the numerical constant) for the complex non-real algebraic number $\xi$ of degree $d \ge 6$ if and only if $\xi$ has degree $6$ and $[\Q(\xi) : \Q(\xi) \cap \R] = 2$ or $\xi$ has degree $6$ and $1, \xi + \overline{\xi}, \xi \cdot \overline{\xi}$ are linearly dependent over $\Q$.
 If the totally complex algebraic number field $\Q(\xi)$ is Galois and $d=6$, then $\Q(\xi)$ has a subfield of degree $3$ fixed by complex conjugation, hence real.
 We then have $[\Q(\xi) : \Q(\xi)\cap \R] = 2$ and know that \eqref{liouvC} cannot be improved in this case.